Arabic, Chinese, French, German, Hebrew, Japanese, Latin, or Spanish?

 - Do I want to go into the Peace Corps, Doctors without Borders, Teach for America, or travel for a religious organization or NGO?
 If so, should I learn Spanish, French, or an Asian language?

 - Am I interested in international business and politics?
-If so, might I consider French or German for the European Union, Chinese or Japanese for Asia?
+If so, might I consider French or German for the European Union, Chinese or Japanese for Asia, Arabic for the Middle East?

 - Am I fascinated by art or art history?
 Which literary traditions or cultures interest me?
 Should I consider studying the language of that country?